KMD-EWSD-2025-GP4/Documentation-Repository/presentation-scripts.md

 - **Screen**: Contributions report
 - **Demo**: Contributions chart view
-- **Script**: This chart shows the number of selected contributions from each faculty over time.
+- **Script**: This chart shows the percent of selected contributions from each faculty over time.

 #### Contributor Statistics

 - **Screen**: Contributors report
 - **Demo**: Contributors chart view
-- **Script**: And this one displays how many individual students contributed each year, grouped by faculty.
+- **Script**: And this one displays how many individual students contributed each year in percent, grouped by faculty.

 ### 3.4.
 Admin